ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 * Due to the level of specialization that is required to maintain superior technical expertise at the team level, it is sometimes necessary to involve more than one support team in resolving a particular software problem.
 This is easily handled, as our support teams are all networked together and work as one to resolve whatever problems or issues arise.
 * In order to investigate the issue, IBM may need to access information on your system relative to the failure or may need to re-create the failure to get additional information.
 * A client–generated support ticket serves as acknowledgment that IBM Support may access the VMware management layer for investigation, debugging, and triage.
 If maintenance outage or changes to the environment are required, IBM Support will request additional documented confirmation from the client via tickets as part of our change management process.
-* For more information about support tickets, see [Software Support Handbook](https://www-304.ibm.com/support/customercare/sas/f/handbook/getsupport.html) and [Contacting IBM Support](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-trbl_support).
+* For more information about support tickets, see [IBM Support Guide](https://www-01.ibm.com/support/docview.wss?uid=ibm10733923) and [Contacting IBM Support](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-trbl_support).

 ## Client responsibilities
 {: #vc_compl_info-client-responsibilities}